YiQuanMarx/Agricultural_Diseases_Dentification/README.md

 ```
 ## Step 3: Create a Python Environment
 The code requires
-* [PyTorch](https://github.com/pytorch/vision):The linker is the corresponding torchvision versions and supported Python versions.We Use torch version 1.4.0.
+* [PyTorch](https://github.com/pytorch/vision):The linker is the corresponding torchvision versions and supported Python versions.The code use torch version 1.4.0.
-* torchvision:version->0.4.0~0.7.0.We use version 0.5.0.
+* torchvision:version->0.4.0~0.7.0.And the code use version 0.5.0.
 * Python 3.6
 and the requirements listed are as follow:
 * pandas